Rick-Anderson/Report/GroupTopicVersioning.md

 ## Topic markdown files

-Exist at their current root paths within the group (version) folders.
+Markdown files exist at their current root paths within the group (version) folders.
 Currently, the groups (versions) are:

 * 3.1
 * 5.0